Aspects of the Bahá'í Faith:

 phenomenon.
-Rather. it sees this as an aberration subject to treatment," Kampala, Uganda, seeking and end to persecution of lesbians, gays, bisexuals, transsexuals, transgender and intersex persons.
-Local Baha'i, Christian and leaders from an inter-faith organization urged the government to arrest the protestors.
+Rather. it sees this as an aberration subject to treatment," Kampala, Uganda, seeking and end to persecution of lesbians, gays, bisexuals, transsexuals, transgender and intersex persons (LGBTI).
+Local Christian and leaders from an inter-faith organization urged the government to arrest the LGBTI protestors.
 The Baha'i faith and LGB issues: